Atlas-OS/docs/docs/FAQ/Community/GitHub.md

 ### Do you want to make Atlas better？Feel free to commit to our open-source [repository](https://github.com/Atlas-OS/Atlas)!

 #### What you can help with:

 - Improving our Scripts.
-- Translating our Docs.
+- Translating our Documentation.
 (NOT AVAILABLE)
 - Translating our README.